Home > Blog >

 • Support goods-to-person workflows by bringing racks or totes directly to picking stations.

-• Integrate with warehouse management and execution systems to receive tasks and continuously report status.
+• Integrate with warehouse management systems and execution platforms to receive tasks and continuously report status.

 • Scale in fleets so robots work together on different tasks, from replenishment to picking and putaway.